baconapplications/AnotherNodePiGarageOpener/README.md

 * I am are using a local version of gulp.
 You are not required to have gulp installed

-* npm install will install rimraf globally if you do not have it installed.
+* the rimraf NPM module is required globally and must be installed

 ## Getting Started

 Pull the project locally.
-Before opening the project in VS Code, go to the directory and run "npm install".
-Note, I am currently running in Windows Powershell...
+Before opening the project in VS Code, go to the directory and run "npm install"

+Once npm install is complete run "npm run typings:install" to install typings

 Once npm install is complete, open the api directory in Visual Studio Code (or IDE of choice).
 Visual Studio Code will use the locally installed version of Typescript.